tryactual/base/README.md

-# Actual Base
+# base.css

-### A lean and consistent baseline stylesheet for the web
+### Baseline stylesheet weighing in at 778 bytes

+Using this will setup styles for all browsers in a consistent way.